-- 1. Classes: The following separate classes are recognised for World Cup competition: F3B, F3F, F3K and F3.I - 2.
+- 1. Classes: The following separate classes are recognised for World Cup competition: F3B, F3F, F3G, F3K and F3J. - 2.
 Competitors: All competitors in the open international contests are eligible for the World Cup. - 3.
 Contests: Contests included in the World Cup must appear on the FAI contest calendar and be run according to the FAI Sporting Code.
 In the contests competitors of at least two different nations must take part.
-For the results to be counted as part of the World Cup the following number of rounds must be completed: F3B 1 round and 1 task, F3F 4 rounds, F3J 4 preliminary rounds, F3K 5 rounds all of different tasks.
+For the results to be counted as part of the World Cup the following number of rounds must be completed: F3B or F3G 1 round and 1 task, F3F 4 rounds, F3J 4 preliminary rounds, F3K 5 rounds all of different tasks.